MDCox/inter/README.md

 inter
 ===========

-Minimal lib for interacting with the DOM
+Minimal lib for DOM interaction

 Implements common js functions without having to rely on a large library like jQuery or an even larger framework.
 Designed so you can easily remove pieces that you do not use to further minimize lib size.